What is Attention?

 How Attention works and why it often doesn’t

 There are two sources of input to the brain via the Sensory system – from the external environment (the world) and the internal environment (the body).
 The brain’s job is to integrate this information so that the needs of the body can be matched with the opportunities in the environment.
-Because we humans are highly evolved organisms who navigate a very complex environment, we need to filter much of the information available and prioritize our needs.
+Because we humans are highly evolved organisms who navigate a very complex environment, we need to filter out (not attend to) much of the information available and prioritize our needs.
 It is the job of the Executive system – the process of attention – to enable us to ignore unimportant events (like the hum of the refrigerator) and focus on the most important event (making the sandwich).
-And, if a grisly bear were to step into the kitchen, our Affective system would quickly downgrade the priority of the sandwich – in light of the bear – resulting in a shift of both our attention and our behavior.
+And, if a grisly bear were to step into the kitchen, our Affective system would quickly downgrade the priority of the sandwich – in light of the bear – resulting in a shift of both our attention and our behavior (response).
 So the Affective system drives the Executive system – emotion directs attention.
 The result is that we have great difficulty paying attention to something if it is not the most emotionally important thing going on.
 The problem is that much of the time we are not in control – or even aware – of what is most emotionally important to us at a given moment.

 The Executive System

 The Executive system controls input and output.
 It determines which of the events in our environment we attend to, and which we ignore, and which responses we initiate, and which we inhibit.
 Processes of the Executive system include working memory, retrieval fluency, and processing speed.

 The Executive system is driven by the Affective system, because the brain’s primary job is the survival of the body – getting needs met and avoiding damage, and this is done via pleasure and pain.
 It is the strength of the emotional charge – positive or negative – that determines what we notice and what we do about it.
 Ultimately, it is emotion that drives our experience and our behavior.